KalanaRatnayake/KalanaRatnayake.github.io/_teaching/cs4352-robotics-and-automation.md

 <h2>Introduction</h2>

 Conducted practicals for the module CS4352 - Robotics and Automation as the assigned Visiting Instructor.
-This module is offered during the 8th semester of Computer Science and Engineering Degree offered by the Department of Computer Science and Engineering of University of Moratuwa.
+This module is offered during the 8th semester of Computer Science and Engineering Degree offered by the Department of Computer Science and Engineering of the University of Moratuwa.

 <h2>Resources</h2>